bernhardHartleb/MicroZedKernel/README.md

-##Working with the Linux kernel on the MicroZed
+##Working with the Linux kernel on the Zybo

 Tutorials
 =========

 00-sdcard-setup

-How to setup and run Debian in the MicroZedboard
+How to setup and run Debian in the Zybo board

 01-xillinx-kernel-sources

-How to get the kernel sources for the Microzedboard
+How to get the kernel sources for the Zybo board

 02-linux-kernel